This page contains affiliate links. Please read our disclosure for more info.

 We bought reusable 20 litre garrafones from the shop next door for 15 pesos ($1).

 Most of the time we walked everywhere in Oaxaca.
-We took a taxi to the cinema a few times (50 pesos/ $3) and the shuttle bus to Monte Alban was 50 pesos ($3) each return (from the hotel at Mina #518).
+We took a taxi to the cinema a few times (50 pesos/ $3) and the bus to Monte Alban was 50 pesos ($3) each return (from the hotel at Mina #518).
 The biggest expense in this category is our onward bus tickets to Mexico City which were 452 pesos ($30) each with ADO.

 Most of our time was spent working or wandering the city.
 Here are a few activities we did:

 - We went to the Cinepolis cinema every Wednesday which is cheap day so tickets were only 31 pesos ($2).
 It’s a nice cinema, never very busy, and a 35 minute walk or short taxi ride from the centre.
+(Note: this website might not work in countries that aren’t Mexico.)

 - Entrance to Monte Alban, a Zapotec archeological site just outside the city, was 64 pesos ($4) each.
 We aren’t usually into ruins but it’s well worth a visit as it’s inexpensive, uncrowded, and a peaceful escape from the city.